Special care for children

 We give children the extra care they need in an unfamiliar setting.

-Please refer to the Before My Surgery and During Your Stay for further tips, as well as the guidelines on this page for children.
+Please refer to the guidelines outlined in the Before Surgery Guide and Day of Surgery Guide for further tips, as well as the guidelines on this page for children.
 Following these instructions may prevent delays or cancellation of the surgery.

 We require at least one parent to remain in the center during the surgery and recovery.
 Please do not bring other young children along.
 If your child’s surgery is scheduled near noon, you may want to bring a lunch for yourself while you are waiting.

 Please bring your child’s favorite blanket, stuffed animal or toy for added security.

 You will be able to be with your child as soon as he/she is awake and medically safe for transfer after recovery.